-The Sydney Centre for International Law is a hub of international legal thought and debate in the Asia-Pacific region.
+The Sydney Centre for International Law (SCIL) is a hub of international legal thought and debate in the Asia-Pacific region.

 The Sydney Centre for International Law was established in 2003 as a centre of excellence in research and teaching in international law.
 The centre fosters innovative, interdisciplinary scholarship across the international legal field, and also provides an avenue for the public to access international legal expertise.
 It operates within the University of Sydney Law School, building upon its well-recognised history of strength in this area.